When you run, your body adapts to accelerated movement. It allows you to pound the pavement without getting hurt.

 Studies show that if you run too much (more than 67 miles a week), you could be hurting your sperm.
 Thill added, “It seems you can get to a point where if you run too many miles.”
 He continued, “it kind of creates an inflammatory response throughout your body that’s not helpful for sperm health.”

-While running has obvious health benefits (bolder boners, anyone?), you should always consult your doctor before engaging in a strenuous physical activity.
+While running has obvious health benefits (bolder boners, anyone?), you should always consult your doctor before engaging in strenuous physical activity.